bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/natural-chain/business-natural-chain.md

 ## Executive Summary

 Natural Chain is a blockchain-enabled solution for tracking natural gas lifecycle data to ensure data integrity and enable carbon credit creation.
-By leveraging the Bitcoin SV blockchain, Natural Chain provides a transparent, immutable record of natural gas production, processing, and emissions, supporting environmental monitoring and regulatory compliance.
+By leveraging the BSV blockchain, Natural Chain provides a transparent, immutable record of natural gas production, processing, and emissions, supporting environmental monitoring and regulatory compliance.

 ---